 Some of the best hiking in Scotland can be found along the Loch Lomond and Cowal Way.
 The nickname for the walk is “Scotland in 57 miles,” mainly because of the immense amount of scenic, cultural, and historical diversity passed along the way.
 The stunning journey not only involves the most breathtaking scenery but also exposes walkers to some of the very best in Scottish hospitality.

 The Loch Lomond and Cowal Way (LL&CW) is one of Scotland’s best-kept secrets.
 Only recently, in 2016, was it awarded the designation of “Scotland’s Great Trail” status by the Scottish Natural Heritage.
-While many avid hikers will make the West Highland Way their first choice, if you want to really get off the beaten path, you may want to consider the LL&CW when hiking in Scotland.
+While many avid hikers will make the West Highland Way their first choice, if you want to get off the beaten path, you may want to consider the LL&CW when hiking in Scotland.

-BEST HIKING IN SCOTLAND > LOCH LOMOND & COWAL WAY
+LOCH LOMOND & COWAL WAY

 Why Take a Long-Distance Hike